SlyyCooper/meta-prompt-builder/README.md

    - Use the "Reset to Default" button to restore the original prompt

 2. **Generating Outputs**: Use the buttons at the bottom to generate outputs.
-   - "Generate Output A" - Generate output for the left prompt
+   - "Generate A" - Generate output for the left prompt
-   - "Generate Output B" - Generate output for the right prompt
+   - "Generate B" - Generate output for the right prompt
-   - "Generate Both Outputs" - Generate outputs for both prompts
+   - "Generate Both" - Generate outputs for both prompts

 3. **Viewing Outputs and Reasoning**: The bottom section contains tabbed views for each side.
    - "Output" tab - Shows the main output with any reasoning sections removed